carriercomm/go-to/SecurityReport.md

 # Security analysis
 ## Approach & Planning

-[detailing the approach you have taken to implement security across the system in question and a project plan specifying the tasks and dependencies associated with the implementation of security]

 Microsoft Threat Modeling Process was used for threat modeling.
 It has the following stages: